102C McConnell Hall

-If you already speak another language at this advanced level, e.g., if you grew up in a country other than the U.S., speak a language other than English at home or attended a secondary school where another language was the language of instruction, the second language requirement can be met by providing one of the following to your IA advisor:
+If you already speak another language at this intermediate level, e.g., if you grew up in a country other than the U.S., speak a language other than English at home or attended a secondary school where another language was the language of instruction, the second language requirement can be met by providing one of the following to your IA advisor:

 - A transcript and/or letter from your secondary school indicating that you attended the school and that instruction was in the designated language

 - A signed letter from a university professor, preferably from UNH, or another professional who speaks and writes in the language in question attesting to your oral and written proficiency in that language based on initial written communication and a conversation with you